ChrstphrHll/npc_gen/students/Estyn Rhangyl.md

 year: 4
 guild: Treskal
 partyID: 7
+tags:
+- Dragonborn
+- Artificer
+- Protection
+- 4th
+- Treskal
 ---
 # Estyn Rhangyl
 ---
 ### Description
 - 4th year Dragonborn Artificer in Treskal
-- frills, Hazel eyes, and blue skin
+- frills, Gray eyes, and blue skin
 - Is Harmonious and Talkative, and has Conformity as their ideal

 ### Organizations